2020 AMA AMATEUR NATIONAL MOTOCROSS CHAMPIONSHIP

 d.
 In some geographic regions there may be more than 40 riders eligible to participate in the Regional Championship.
 If there are more riders at the Regional than the starting gate can accommodate, then qualifying races will be run.

-- Alternates: Alternate selection at the National is based on a Power Ranking calculated as follows: Finish position divided by number of riders in the class; Multiply the result by 100 and then subtract from 100.
+7. Alternates: Alternate selection at the National is based on a Power Ranking calculated as follows: Finish position divided by number of riders with a numeric finish or DNF result in the class; Multiply the result by 100 and then subtract from 100.
+For purposes of the power ranking calculation a DNS is not a class result.
 The higher Power Ranking value will determine the Alternate selection.
 In the event of a tie in the Power Ranking value, the rider with the higher overall Regional place finish will be selected; In the event of a further tie, the rider with the higher overall Area Qualifier place finish within that region will be selected.
 A minimum of 50% of the guaranteed qualifying positions from each Regional will advance to the National, regardless of the riders’ power ranking.

 E. NATIONAL NUMBERS